Plan Your Trip

 There is a wide choice of hotels in Riyadh ranging from small boutiques to 5 star luxury properties.

 The larger hotels all offer an airport shuttle bus service.

 A cheaper alternative to staying in a hotel is to rent furnished accommodation.
 This can be done on a daily/weekly/monthly or yearly basis and there are a number of agencies offering this service.
 The apartments come fully furnished, and include a maid service.
 Additionally there may be sports facilities such as a gym and swimming pool in the building.
 For more information contact the Official Travel Agent.

-Shopping in JEDDAH is an enjoyable experience!
+Shopping in Riyadh is an enjoyable experience!
 Prices are competitive in many products from gold to carpets, textiles or designer labels.
 The key to shopping here is to bargain where possible since prices, especially in the souks, can drop quite substantially.

 Most international brands and high street shops can be found in the shopping malls.
 Most malls have a food court, which offer a variety of types of cuisine.